blancatech28/Alx_DjangoLearnLab/social_media_api/README.md

-# 📘 Accounts App – README
+# 📘 Social Media API – README

-This **Accounts** app handles user authentication and profile management for my social media API.
-It is built with **Django REST Framework** and uses **Token Authentication** for secure access to protected endpoints.
-The database used is the default **SQLite** for development.
+This **Social Media API** is built with **Django REST Framework** and provides functionality for user authentication, posts, comments, and more.
+It uses **Token Authentication** for secure access to protected endpoints.
+The default database for development is **SQLite**.

 ---

+## 🟢 Apps Overview

+1. **Accounts App** – Handles user authentication and profile management.
+2. **Posts App** – Allows users to create, view, update, delete posts and comments, with search and pagination.

+---

+# 📘 Accounts App

+This app handles user authentication and profile management.

 ## 🚀 Features